SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

   * Can jab.
 * Crafted from a broad axe head, 2 tough handles, and likely a sword guard.
 * Moved from Tinkers' Things as the reach halberd is made redundant by [dual wielding rework](#dual-wielding-rework)

-### Plate Armor slots
-<div class="hatnote">Earliest 1.21</div>

-* Give plate armor +1 defense slot and -1 upgrade slot.
-* Brings protection modifiers more in line with vanilla armor, making it easier to reach > 64% protection.
-* Makes plate armor more distinct from travelers, which is a little bit too good by comparison currently (as 1 defense slot does not quite compare to 1 ability slot).
-* Likely will target 1.21 with this change.

-### Sword Guard and Stat Averaging
-<div class="hatnote">Earliest 1.21</div>

-* Swords and cleavers will get a new tool part, sword guards, which replaces one of their handles.
-    * Sword guards are a shield plating, allowing defensive material traits instead of offensive.
-    * This notably gates swords to tier 2 outside of maybe copper, but given we have both daggers and hand axes in tier 1 I think that is fine.
-* From there, many tools will get some stat adjustments with a focus on reducing tool part stat averaging.
-In most cases, we will just add up heads directly.
-* Broad tool multipliers may get reduced a bit as a result.
-In particular, broad weapon durability is way higher than you need other than on scythes.

-### Better Slime Staffs
-<div class="hatnote">Earliest 1.21</div>

-* Slimestaffs could benefit from materials rather than the rather random stats they currently have.
-* Give them 2 bowlimbs, a [sword guard](#sword-guard-and-stat-averaging), and possibly a bowstring.
-Depends on whether I want 5 materials or 4.
-* Likely keep around the crystal as a material, to apply different slot types.

-### Dual Wielding rework
-<div class="hatnote">Earliest 1.21</div>

-* Dual wielding will be limited to small tools again.
-* Dual wielding will no longer apply it's stat debuff.
-* This allows broad tools to get a level of reach, which is not compatible with dual wielding.
-* Consider letting broad tools get a second level of reach via ability slot.

 ### Materials